-When you have mastered the art of these exercises, remember they are for life, continue with your exercise regime even when your symptoms have improved or even disappeared.
+When you have mastered the art of these exercises, remember they are for life; continue with your exercise regime even when your symptoms have improved or even disappeared.

 Hints for Men

-If you are unsure that you are exercising the correct muscles, practice naked in front of a mirror.
+If you are unsure that you are exercising the correct muscles, practise naked in front of a mirror.
 Squeeze the muscles as if trying to stop the flow of urine or stopping the passing of wind.
 You should observe a lift at the base of the penis and scrotum, which will indicate that you are using the correct muscles.